mjordan/blog/posts/PiMusicPlayer.md

 ## Hardware

 My Raspberry Pi is a Model B. I paid $45 for it from a local vendor (http://www.leeselectronic.com/).
 Another $8 bought me a translucent plastic case.
 The only other hardware I needed to procure was an SD card for the operating system/onboard storage and a USB WiFi adapter.
-I already had a 16 GB SanDisk card, and I paid $9 for a TP-Link TL-WN725N at http://ncix.ca.
+I already had a 16 GB SanDisk card and a USB keyboard, and I paid $9 for a TP-Link TL-WN725N at http://ncix.ca.
 Actually, I also bought a $9 HDMI cable to connect the Pi to my TV (more on that below).
 Total cost: $71.

 The Pi doesn't come with a power supply, but I use the Micro-USB charger from an old LG cellphone.
 Its output is a standard 5 volt, 700mA.
 An excellent opportunity to reuse something laying around the house.